Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Experimental proposal for simulating Dzyaloshinskii-Moriya interaction

 In the new frame, the DMI appears in the third line of Eq.~(\ref{eq:Hamiltonian_in_rotating_frame}).
-This implies that the Hamiltonian with the XXZ and DMI terms under the uniform magnetic field can be simulated by the XXZ Hamiltonian with the rotating transverse field.
-In the SM \cite{supple}, we discuss the relation between the spin-laboratory and spin-rotating frames and extension to two-dimensional systems.
+This expression implies that we can simulate the Hamiltonian with the {\it XXZ} and DMI terms under the uniform magnetic field by the {\it XXZ} Hamiltonian with the rotating transverse field.
+In Appendices~\ref{app:relation_lab_and_rot_frame} and \ref{app:two-dimension}, we discuss the relation between the spin-laboratory and spin-rotating frames and extension to two-dimensional systems, respectively.

-Here, we discuss the tunability of the Hamiltonian.
-The ratio between the XY interaction and DMI is given by $\tan(k_1d\cos\theta)$.
+In the following, we discuss the tunability of the Hamiltonian.
+The ratio between the {\it XY} interaction and DMI is given by $\tan(k_1d\cos\theta)$.
 We can tune $\theta$ by arranging the Rydberg atoms in appropriate positions using the optical tweezers [see Fig.~\ref{fig:schematic_figure} (a)].
 Thereby the strong DMI regime [$|\tan(k_1d\cos\theta)|>1$] can be realized, which is practically inaccessible in solid-state systems.
-The XY interaction term vanishes under the condition $k_1d\cos\theta=\pi/2$, which can be realized when $k_1=2\pi/(1015~{\rm nm})$, $d=5~\mu{\rm m}$, and $\theta\simeq 87.1^{\circ}$.
-The anisotropy parameter $\delta$ and the detunings are also tunable by choosing different combinations of Rydberg states and applying additional static electric and magnetic fields \cite{Whitlock2017,Leseleuc2018,Weber2017,Sibalic2017,Robertson2021}.
+The {\it XY} interaction term vanishes under the condition $k_1d\cos\theta=\pi/2$, which can be realized when $k_1=2\pi/(1015~{\rm nm})$, $d=5~\mu{\rm m}$, and $\theta\simeq 87.1^{\circ}$.
+We can also vary the anisotropy parameter $\delta$ and the detunings by choosing different combinations of Rydberg states and applying additional static electric and magnetic fields \cite{Whitlock2017,Leseleuc2018,Weber2017,Sibalic2017,Robertson2021}.
 This tunability offers the potential to realize the DH model \cite{Kodama_thesis,Kodama2023} in the Rydberg atom quantum simulators: